 If you have a workgroup-based network, you can manage the computers in the workgroup from a central location.
 You should ensure that all the computers have a common set of credentials.
 For more information, see Architecture for LAN.

 Endpoint Central's WAN architecture helps you to manage Windows computers that span across multiple locations.
 These computers can be connected using a Virtual Private Network (VPN) or through the Internet.
 When computers in different locations are connected using the Internet, the Endpoint Central server should be installed and configured as an edge device.
 This means that the designated port should be accessible through the Internet.
 You need to adopt necessary security standards to harden the operating system where the Endpoint Central server is installed.

 You must open the following Web ports in the server:

 For more information, see Architecture for WAN.

-You can use Desktop Central to manage computers in multiple domains* as follows:
+You can use Endpoint Central to manage computers in multiple domains* as follows: